python/devguide/triage/triaging.rst

 * You might also leave a brief comment about the proposed next action needed.
   If there is a long message list, a summary can be very helpful.
-* If the issue is clearly invalid (unrelated to CPython, duplicate, spam, etc), you can close it as "not planned".
+* If the issue is clearly invalid (unrelated to CPython, duplicate, spam, etc), you can use GitHub's "Close as not planned" option.

 Assignees
 ---------